 The lab scans your blood looking for the DNA chromosomes.
 Scientists (or genetists) know that 3-6% of the blood in your body is from the fetus or carries the fetus’ genetic makeup.
 They scan your blood to see how often, for example, the T21 chromosome comes up.
 If they see it more than they should, that is the red flag that someone is making more of it, because if you are carrying a fetus with 3 strands of the T21 DNA (what causes Down Syndrome) and not 2 strands, it would be seen more often in your blood scan.
 Since you don’t have Down Syndrome, they assume it is the fetus producing the extra chromosome and would give you a positive result.
 If it looks the way they expect, it is negative.
 It is important to note that the results provided will be either positive or negative for T21 and positive for T18 or T13.
 (If you hear nothing about T13 or T18, it is therefore presumed negative.)

 How accurate is it?

-The key is that, while 99% accurate, it is not definitive as the amnio or a CVS.
+The accuracy of MaterniT21 is key in that, while 99% accurate, it is not definitive as the amnio or a CVS.
 It is still considered a screen because it is screening your DNA.
-However, it is superior in accuracy than traditional trimester blood test screenings, quad tests, integrated screening, or sequential screenings since it is actually scanning for DNA and not hormones.
+However, the MaterniT21 accuracy is superior than traditional trimester blood test screenings, quad tests, integrated screening, or sequential screenings since it is actually scanning for DNA and not hormones.
 Yet a CVS or amniocentesis actually analyzes the DNA strand itself.

 More and more information will be disseminated to the public over the next year as this test is marketed, published, reported, and otherwise provided as an option for pre-natal care screenings.
 As always, talk to your medical provider to see what is right for you.